Tajato/medical-insurance-project/README.md

 # medical-insurance-project
 Hi, my name is Tahj Gordon.
-I am a data analyst.
-Welcome to my first project.
+I am your next data analyst.
+Welcome to my first data project.
 In this project, I analyze an insurance dataset from Kaggle.
 You can find the dataset here - https://www.kaggle.com/datasets/thedevastator/prediction-of-insurance-charges-using-age-gender
 OR you can view the contents of the file by opening the "insurance.csv" file.